Who We Are

 Frederick Peters’ focus is on the future challenges of social infrastructure and community capacity building.
 He holds a Ph.D. in Political Science, and MES (Planning) Degree, and writes on urban hard and soft infrastructure building and maintenance in the 21st century, in Europe and Canada.

-He acts as co-lead for a flexible team of experts in urban planning, architecture, the legal and regulatory framework of city-building in different jurisdictional contexts, as well as GIS and graphic communication tools.
+He acts as co-lead for a flexible team of experts in urban planning, architecture, the legal and regulatory framework of city-building in different jurisdictional contexts.
 Each project needs the best, most agile team, and it is Frederick’s job to help bring them together.

 Partners